vapor/docs/docs/advanced/commands.md

 app.commands.use(HelloCommand(), as: "hello")
 ```

-To conform to `Command`, you must implement the `run` method.
+To conform to `AsyncCommand`, you must implement the `run` method.
 This requires declaring a `Signature`.
 You must also provide default help text.

 ```swift
 import Vapor